Asthma: History

 Asthma was recognized in ancient Egypt and was treated by drinking an incense mixture known as kyphi.
 It was officially named as a specific respiratory problem by Hippocrates circa 450 BC, with the Greek word for "panting" forming the basis of our modern name.
-In 200 BC it was believed to be at least partly related to the emotions.
-In the 12th century the Jewish physician-philosopher Maimonides wrote a treatise on asthma in Arabic, based partly on Arabic sources, in which he discussed the symptoms, proposed various dietary and other means of treatment, and emphasized the importance of climate and clean air.
+In 200 BC, it was believed to be at least partly related to the emotions.
+In the 12th century, the Jewish physician and philosopher Maimonides wrote Maqāla fī al-Rabw ("Treatise on Asthma") in Arabic.
+In the work, he described the symptoms of asthma, proposed dietary and therapeutic treatments, and emphasized the importance of clean air and climate in managing the condition.
+Traditional Chinese medicine also offered medication for asthma, as indicated by a surviving 14th-century manuscript curated by the Wellcome Foundation.

 In 1873, one of the first papers in modern medicine on the subject tried to explain the pathophysiology of the disease while one in 1872, concluded that asthma can be cured by rubbing the chest with chloroform liniment.
 Medical treatment in 1880 included the use of intravenous doses of a drug called pilocarpine.

 In 1886, F. H. Bosworth theorized a connection between asthma and hay fever.

+At the beginning of the 20th century, the focus was on the avoidance of allergens as well as the use of selective beta-2 adrenoceptor agonists as treatment strategies.

 Epinephrine was first referred to in the treatment of asthma in 1905.
-Oral corticosteroids began to be used for this condition in the 1950s while inhaled corticosteroids and selective short acting beta agonist came into wide use in the 1960s.
+Oral corticosteroids began to be used for the condition in 1950.
+The use of a pressurized metered-dose inhaler was developed in the mid-1950s for the administration of adrenaline and isoproterenol and was later used as a beta2-adrenergic agonist.